nibralab/content-patterns/input-control/captcha.md

 There is a fine line between making a captcha unrecognizable for OCR scanners and still readable for human beings.
 Readability for the human has to come first.
-Other problems with implementing captchas to protect your website include a lock-out from visually impaired users, as they can’t use voice software to speak what the captcha reads.
+Other problems with implementing captchas to protect your website include a lock-out from visually impaired users, as they can't use voice software to speak what the captcha reads.

 Other forms of protection from malicious spammers are asking questions like “what is 2 + 3” or “what is two plus three” or using voice captchas,